tanim-mishkat/Loopr-collaborative-workspace-app/README.md

 - **Emoji Picker:** Add emojis to your workspace and documents.
 - **Customizable Covers:** Upload and set cover images for workspaces.
 - **Comments and Notifications:** Add comments and receive notifications.
-- **User-friendly UI:** Minimalistic design using Radix UI and TailwindCSS.
+- **User-friendly UI:** Minimalistic design using ShadCN, Radix UI and TailwindCSS.

 ---